Parabolic automorphisms of hyperkahler manifolds: Parabolic automorphisms of hyperkahler manifolds

-\definition An automorphism of a hyperk\"ahler manifold $(M,I)$ is called {\bf elliptic (parabolic, hyperbolic)} if it is elliptic (parabolic, hyperbolic) as an element of $SO(H^{1,1}_I(M,\R))$.
+\definition An automorphism of a hyperk\"ahler manifold $M$ is called {\bf elliptic (parabolic, hyperbolic)} if it is elliptic (parabolic, hyperbolic) as an element of $SO(H^{1,1}(M,\R))$ (cf. Theorem-definition from the Introduction and the remarks following it).

-\remark Let $p$ be a parabolic automorphism of a hyperk\"ahler manifold, and $\eta$ its fixed point in $H^{1,1}(M)$ associated with the fixed point in the absolute.
-Then $\eta$ is proportional to an integer cohomology class which lies on the boundary of the K\"ahler cone, that is, the class of a nef line bundle $L$.
-Indeed the nef cone is a convex cone invariant under the action of $p$.
-One may also remark that $\eta$ can be obtained as a limit $p^i(w)$ for any K\"ahler class $w$ on $M$.
+\remark Let $p$ be a parabolic automorphism of a hyperk\"ahler manifold, and $\eta$ be a fixed point in $H^{1,1}(M)$ associated with the fixed point in the absolute.
+Then $\eta$ is proportional to an integral cohomology class (as in the lines following the definition of a parabolic automorphism in the introduction) which lies on the boundary of the K\"ahler cone, that is, the class of a nef line bundle $L$.
+Indeed the K\"ahler cone is invariant under the action of $p$, and $\eta$ can be obtained as a limit $p^i(w)$ for any K\"ahler class $w$ on $M$.